 For RS-232, the modem can be set up to emulate a direct connection or an analogue Hayes modem.
-For more information about the options, please refer to the section Modem/Steady connect.
+For more information about the options, please refer to the section Modem/Steady-connect.

-2.8 Ethernet
+2.8.
+Ethernet

 The Ethernet connection can be used for an external connection.
-This is set up in the SVM: see the SV-prog section.
+This is set up in the SVM: see chapter "3.
+SV-prog".

-2.9 2G/3G connection
+2.9.
+2G/4G connection

-To use the SVM with a 2G/3G connection, a SIM card with Internet subscription should be installed in the SVM.
+To use the SVM with a 2G/4G connection, a SIM card with Internet subscription should be installed in the SVM.
 It is important that the correct APN, APN user and APN password are entered, otherwise the SVM will not be able to connect.
-This can be entered in SV-prog in the 2G/3G window.
+This can be entered in SV-prog in the 2G/4G window.